 1. Drain the beans.
 Place them in a pot filled with water.
 Boil until tender (but not mushy!), about 1 hour.
 Drain and transfer to a large mixing bowl.

 2. Put the onions in a small mixing bowl.
 Sprinkle with about 1 tablespoon salt.
-Rub with your hands until the onions release their juices and are soft.
+Gently squeeze with your hands until the onions release their juices and are soft.
 Rinse off the salt and squeeze the onions dry.
 Add the onions to the beans.

 4. Place on a serving platter.
-Decorate with wedges of egg and olives.
+Decorate with the egg wedges and olives.
 Sprinkle the eggs with paprika or sumac.

 * Sumac powder is the ground berries of a sumac bush.
 It is dark red, almost burgundy in color and has a tangy taste.
-Available in most Middle Eastern/Persian/Turkish/Greek stores.
+Available in most Middle Eastern/Persian/Turkish grocery stores.